- Sermon Notes

 - It’s not that God can do all that we ask or even think, He is able beyond that, in fact abundantly beyond that, well, actually, exceedingly abundantly beyond all that we ask or think… According to the power that works within us.

 - Faith that believes that God is able is faith that believes that “Nothing is impossible with God.”

 Illus. – For all of recorded history it was considered impossible to run a mile in less than four minutes.
-Many tried, everyone failed.
-That is, until May 6, 1954 when Roger Bannister, believing that it was possible, did the impossible.
+Many tried, but everyone failed.
+That is, until May 6, 1954, when Roger Bannister, believing that it was possible, did the impossible.
 Within a year four other runners broke through because they knew it was possible.

 1 Corinthians 2:9, As it is written, “Things which eye has not seen and ear has not heard, and which have not entered the heart of man, all that God has prepared for those who love Him.”

 - This is all about God.
 All about His glory.
-All About His, power, majesty, omnipotence.
+All About His, power, majesty, and omnipotence.
 If you see Him for who He really is, it will stir your faith so you can believe that he CAN do the impossible in your life.
 He can change everything.